aka13-404/Powernine_BMS/README.md

-# WP_BMS
+# Powernine BMS
 **placeholder picture**
 ![Overview_Photo.jpg](img/Overview_Photo.png)

-This repository is dedicated to the documentation of the **%unnamed-bms%** project by SurgeSPB.
+This repository is dedicated to the documentation of the Powernine BMS project by SurgeSPB.

 The repository is split in two parts:
 1. **[Hardware](Hardware)**
 	The BMS is now out for a quite a long time, so multiple revisions exist.
 In this folder there are informations on individual parameters and differences of the different revisions and their parameters.